apache/lucene-solr/dev-tools/SolrNightBenchmarks/README.md

      * The system has the ability to check and download required data files from the source, as specified in the properties file.
-     * If you want to manually download files please use the link provided below.
+     * Otherwise, If you want to manually download files please use the link provided below.

 [Download Data Files From This Link](http://212.47.227.9/data/)